jjones203/PizzaPartyPresident/README.md

 * "next" will step the game forward one year

 ### Inspecting
-* clicking on a country will select that country for display and modification
+* clicking on a continent will select that continent for display and modification
 * holding shift while clicking will add countries to any that are currently selected
 * holding shift and dragging with the mouse will allow for rectangular selection of countries
     * known bug: Radio button selection of overlays causes rectangluar selection to break